ironhead-io/fw/README.md

 ## Quickstart

 Run `make menuconfig` to set up your firewall configuration, then `make install` to install it.

-You can test it first with `make test`, which will enable your ruleset for 30 seconds and disable it (should something be misconfigured and you can't access your machine).
+`fw` uses systemd to manage it's deployment, so using `systemctl start fw` after a successful install will get it going.

 ## Installation